No Tags Found!

 From India, Kannur

-Subsistence allowance is an allowance paid to worker for his survival and during the suspension period the worker is not on duty.
-Therefore, it will not come under the definition of wages under the EPF& MPAct and no PF to be deducted from the amount so paid.
-At the same time, since the employee is an insured person even though he is under suspension, the amount paid for his survival, ie, the subsistence allowance, will attract ESI contribution.
+Subsistence allowance is an allowance paid to a worker for their survival during a suspension period when the worker is not on duty.
+Therefore, it will not come under the definition of wages under the EPF & MP Act, and no PF should be deducted from the amount paid.
+At the same time, since the employee is an insured person even though they are under suspension, the amount paid for their survival, i.e., the subsistence allowance, will attract ESI contribution.

 From India, Kannur